macgio/tpDcc-tools-nameit/README.md

 Python module that manages the nomenclature of your DCC scenes:

-* Nomenclature are based in the concept of rules and tokens.
-Those rules and tokens can be setup in a per-project basis.
+* Nomenclature is based on rules and tokens.
+Those can be setup in a per-project basis.
 * DCC agnostic way, the library works in any DCC supported by tpDccLib

 ## Dependencies